-Swap the treadmill for one of DC’s many scenic running routes
+Swap the treadmill and head outdoors to one of DC’s many scenic running paths and trails.

 All runners should clock some miles on the National Mall.
 Not only is jogging past grand monuments, memorials and museums a truly unique DC experience, there are other benefits: the Mall is mostly car-free and the paths and monuments are illuminated at night.

 The Chesapeake & Ohio Canal's history begins with George Washington’s recommendation to build waterways connecting the Eastern seaboard with the Great Lakes and the Ohio River.
 You won’t see anyone transporting hogs, salt or whiskey on the C&O Canal these days, though you are likely to see plenty of joggers taking advantage of the soft dirt surface and shady path.
 The track starts in Georgetown and stretches 184.5 miles – though most runners stay within District borders.

-Between the Lincoln Memorial and the Potomac River lies a set of grand steps that seemingly lead to….nowhere.
+Between the Lincoln Memorial and the Potomac River lies a set of grand steps that seemingly lead to nowhere.
 The Watergate Steps were originally built to provide an impressive entrance for visiting dignitaries arriving in DC by boat.
-While that didn’t eventuate, the steps did provide the basis for the name of an infamous office block nearby, and a way for runners to build their stamina and endurance sprinting up the steps.
+While that didn't take hold, the steps did provide the basis for the name of an infamous office block nearby, and a way for runners to build their stamina and endurance sprinting up the steps.

 DC has the oldest and largest urban park in the national park system, so it’s not surprising that there are plenty of options for raising your heart rate in Rock Creek Park.
 Runners can stick to the paved paths, head off-road on the extensive trail network or take advantage of a car-free Beach Drive when sections are closed to traffic on weekends.

-The East Potomac Park is a man-made island surrounded by the Tidal Basin, Potomac River and Washington Channel.
+Hains Point is part of East Potomac Park, a man-made island surrounded by the Tidal Basin, Potomac River and Washington Channel.
 The green space attracts recreation seekers of all kinds with tennis courts, a golf course, plenty of parkland for social sports and a shoreline for fishing.
 A loop of roughly three miles takes runners to Hains Point at the tip of the peninsula and back.